-If you own a hand loader than any of the components for it is going to be a good investment such as primers, powder, and projectiles.
-Save all your brass, keep all your dials in good shape.
+If you own a hand loader then any of the components for it are going to be a good investment such as primers, powder, and projectiles.
+Save all your brass, and keep all your dials in good shape.
 More and more people these days are getting into handloading mostly because they are saving money and they are shooting more for their given budget.
 But most importantly you become more self-sufficient.
 The whole thing about being a prepper is about investing in being self-sufficient.

-If you can afford in having multiple weapons that are easy to carry and to store, it will give you the ability to defend yourself and trade it for other useful items.
-Just like owning a sword in ancient times was expensive, pistols too will cost a lot more during a recession of which you may even benefit.
+If you can afford in having multiple weapons that are easy to carry and store, it will give you the ability to defend yourself and trade them for other useful items.
+Just like owning a sword in ancient times was expensive, pistols too will cost a lot more during a recession from which you may even benefit.
 For someone that is not prepared and doesn’t have a weapon, your weapon will be like a brick of gold for him.